Using this site sets cookies - our Cookies Policy. Continued use indicates your consent.

 If you or your partner have been diagnosed with chlamydia, the oral antibiotic Doxycycline can be an effective means of treatment.
-You cannot be prescribed this treatment if you have symptoms.
+This chlamydia treatment comes in tablet or pill for oral use.
+Available for collection or delivery.

-- Take one dose, twice a day, for 7 days.
+Take 1 tablet, twice a day, for 7 days.
 Swallow the tablet with plenty of water.

 This medicine is not a vaccination.
 You must take precautions to avoid reinfection.
 Using condoms every time you have sex (oral, vaginal, anal) is the best way to make sure you do not get STIs.